indranilokg/indranilokg.github.io/_posts/2024-4-1-Transaction-Verrification-CIBA.md

 ## CIBA with Okta

-[Okta Workforce Identity Cloud](https://www.okta.com/workforce-identity/) supports CIBA with `pull` mode.
+[Okta Workforce Identity Cloud](https://www.okta.com/workforce-identity/) supports CIBA with `poll` mode.
 The feature is called [Transactional Verification](https://developer.okta.com/docs/guides/configure-ciba/main/).
 As part of the support, the [Okta authorization server](https://developer.okta.com/docs/concepts/auth-servers/) includes the CIBA grant.

 The authentication process is supported by allowing the creation of a **mobile push authenticator** using [Okta device SDK](https://www.okta.com/blog/2020/10/showcase20-introducing-the-okta-devices-sdk-and-api-a-better-way-to-secure-and-delight-mobile-users/).
 This SDK can be easily embedded in the organization's mobile application or as a separate companion application.
 Check out the [ios](https://developer.okta.com/docs/guides/authenticators-custom-authenticator/ios/main/) and [android](https://developer.okta.com/docs/guides/authenticators-custom-authenticator/android/main/) guides on how to implement a branded push authenticator using the SDK.
 The guides include sample applications to get you quickly started on building the experience.